Lenyn Sosa Player Props: White Sox vs. Orioles

 - Sosa hit .114 with a double, a home run and a walk.

-- Sosa had a hit in three of 11 games last season, with multiple hits once.
+- Sosa got a hit in three games last year (out of 11 games played, 27.3%), including one multi-hit game.

-- He hit a long ball once out of 11 games a year ago, leaving the ballpark in 2.8% of his plate appearances.
+- Appearing in 11 games last season, he hit one long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.